Fornication/Arkays-Commandment/README.md

 - Do not select any other profile besides the default one provided!
 The Potato profile is currently in testing and isn't recommended for a complete, stable playthrough.
 It actually won't work either.

-- When using a crossbow for the first time ever on your character, you need to *activate* the non-exploitable crossbow reload mod.
-When *out of combat*, equip your crossbow, and then equip your bolts.
-Doing this should complete the process of initializing the mod, and you can use your crossbow like normal from then on.
-If you don't do this, for example if you are in combat, you risk causing the game to crash when you initialize the mod.

 - If you're having issues with NPCs becoming aggressive whilst you're brawling, try stopping your channeled spell from Pact Weapon with your lesser power before you brawl.

-- If an area of shadow seems to "follow" you, wait for 1 hour.
-	- Let's say you see an area illuminated by sunlight.
-You walk over there, but for some reason when you get close, the area starts to be covered in shadow.
-As you walk, the shadow follows you.
-Waiting 1 hour can sometimes fix this.

 ## Other Post Installation FAQ

-### Adding and Tweaking the ENB

--By default, ENB is not enabled, but is optionally included if you want to add it yourself.
-The reason why I chose to do it this way is that by simply including the ENB files in your Skyrim folder, even if ENB is disabled, you can lose 5-10 FPS depending on your rig.
-You can follow the following steps to enable ENB:

-	- Navigate to your install folder for Arkay's Commandment -> open the 'Tools' folder -> copy the folder there called 'Stock Game'
-	- Navigate back to your install folder where the 'Tools' Folder exists, and paste your 'Stock Game' folder
-	- This will add all the relevant ENB files directly into your stock game directory where SkyrimSE.exe is located
-	- Launch Mod Organizer.
-On the left side of the screen, expand the 'ENB (Optional - ReadME for Instructions)' tab and enable each mod in this section.
-Enable these mods in order from top to bottom.

-- If you choose to add the ENB but want to disable it temporarily, you have the option to.
-Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press 'Save Configuration' on the top left.

-- If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter] and press 'Save Configuration' on the top left:

-	- EnableDetailedShadow
-	- EnableComplexParticleLights
-	- EnableReflection

 ### BethINI